Understanding Hairline Cracks in Stucco: Are They Normal and How to Address Them?

 • Primer Use:

-• Applying a primer before painting can improve the paint’s ability to cover and seal the hairline cracks.
+• Applying a primer prior to painting can enhance the paint’s ability to cover and seal hairline cracks.

 4. Application Techniques: